 On the other hand, if $\kappa_1$ and $\kappa_2$ are degenerate in absolute value but have opposite CP phases, namely $\kappa_1 = -\kappa_2$, then

 with no fixed point for the mixing angles.
-We show this scenario in Fig.~\ref{fig:-k1eqk2eqk3_100}.
+We show this scenario in figure~\ref{fig:-k1eqk2eqk3_100}.
 Since there is no fixed point condition in this case, the mixing angles run smoothly even for exactly degenerate $|\kappa_1|, |\kappa_2|$.
-Note that fixed points for the mixing angles may be obtained if the mixing matrix $U$ contains non-zero phases.
+Note that fixed points for the mixing angles may be obtained if the mixing matrix $U$ contains non-zero phases, as previously mentioned.

-\subsubsection{Inverted mass hierarchy: \texorpdfstring{$|\kappa_3|\ll |\kappa_1|\simeq |\kappa_2|$}{k3 << k1 ~ k2}}
+\subsubsection{Inverted mass hierarchy: \texorpdfstring{$|\kappa_3|\ll |\kappa_1|\simeq |\kappa_2|$}{|k3| << |k1| ~ |k2|}}

 Similarly to the normal hierarchy scenario, the lightest neutrino mass (in this case proportional to $\kappa_3$) can receive at the one-loop level significant contributions from the heavier eigenvalues ($\kappa_1$ and $\kappa_2$):